cis-ds/course-site/content/home/about-course/index.md

 ## Course Description

-This is an applied course for social scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
+This is an applied course for data scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
 The focus of the course is on generating **reproducible research** through the use of programming languages and version control software.
 Major emphasis is placed on a pragmatic understanding of core principles of programming and packaged implementations of methods.
-Students will leave the course with basic computational skills implemented through many computational methods and approaches to social science; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.
+Students will leave the course with basic computational skills implemented through many computational methods and approaches to data science; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.

 ## Course Objectives